DitoHI/cosmosdb-graphql-boilerplate/README.md

 ### Use Case

-The boilerplate is using **user** as the model and typeDef which is likely to be displayed in *curriculum vitae*
+The boilerplate is using **user** as the model and resolvers which is likely to be displayed in *curriculum vitae*

 Dependencies
 --------